grondindaniel/snowtricks/README.md

 symfony server:start -d

-Paste the url in a browser, create a new account.
-By default the role is user.
-Go to phpmyadmin and in user table change your role to ROLE_ADMIN.
+Paste the url in a browser.

+Log in with username: root and password: password

 Finish !
 You are now the admin and you have all the permissions  for CRUD.